RETHINKING THE PLACEBO EFFECT

 The placebo effect is when a person reports feeling better, or a positive impact or outcome, from taking an inert pill that has no medicine being tested.
 When they study the effect of one drug treatment, they compare it to people taking a fake medication.

 The placebo effect can be significant.
 In many trials, we see over a third (33%) of the participants get positive benefits, and many times, more than people think, they beat the medication being tested….at times by over 20%!
-So much so that it has been shown that once you remove the placebo effect from the equation testing certain drugs, the drug no longer has any reliable benefit.
+Placebos can work so well that once you remove the placebo effect from the equation in drug tests, the drug no longer shows any reliable benefit.

 Now we have to take this issue even further.
 The Annals of Internal Medicine published a report indicating that most clinical trials testing medications using a placebo do not list what the placebo is.
 It has been reported that some studies have used substances in their placebos that would directly affect their studies showing a more significant clinical result.